 - fitting and firm to help keep the chamois in place.
 A fabric that stretches – should contain a small percentage of lycra.
 Our goUnders are made from 11% EmPower Supplex Lycra (polyamide with lycra) giving you a great fit with ease of movement – 4 way stretch.

-- the chamois needs to be women specific to match our female structural differences
+- the chamois is women specific to match your female structural differences

 - both the chamois and the material are breathable and moisture wicking

-Chamois made in Italy -minimalist flat surface goes against your skin – Women’s goUnders
+Chamois made in Italy – minimalist flat surface goes against your skin

 Underneath surface chamois with different density of padding

 So what will you choose to ride in

 - Pants, leggings or shorts these garments must give you room to move or stretch as you move.
-My daughter, like a lot of girls out there, prefers to ride in leggings – see the photo to the right where she is wearing her favourite casual leggings.
+My daughter, like a lot of girls out there, prefers to ride in leggings.
 Leggings and capri style pants are both great options if they contain some lycra or elastane for stretch.

 - Skirts/ Dresses are slightly different as they give you space with the exception of tube skirts and mini skirts.
 You also need to think about the length of the skirt, it will ‘ride’ up your legs if it is fitted.
 Ideally go for a knee length with a flare or A-line to allow movement.
 In windy conditions you may have to hold it down.

 - Tops, go for tops that are breathable, moisture wicking and allow shoulder movement (See Women Riding Clothing – Fabric Choice).
 If your bike has you leaning forward then back gapping may be a consideration.